 We have seen a lot of articles, blogs, really a lot of material in general; pushing the idea that, not only is EoL is on the way, but that you will be at HUGE risk (crops burning, village being pillaged, etc) by not upgrading the OS from Windows 7.

-The reality is that this IS something to be making plans for BUT is not something to be getting into a panic about, this is a standard stage of life that happens to all operating systems, it happened to XP back in 2014, to give some non-Microsoft examples, EoL occurred for Debian 7 in 2018 and Ubuntu 14 April of this year.
+The reality is that this IS something to be making plans for BUT is not something to be getting into a panic about, this is a standard stage of life that happens to all operating systems, it happened to XP back in 2014, to give some non-Microsoft examples, EoL occurred for Debian 7 in 2018 and Ubuntu 14 in April of 2019.

 That being said, it would be remiss of us to say that you shouldn't be thinking about your next steps regarding Windows 7 EoL.
 Unsupported operating systems left alone ARE a security risk and may be an issue with specific security compliance.
 It’s important to be aware of what the end of life means for you and your environment.

 Firstly you should be aware that there are multiple EoL dates for the multiple versions of Windows 7.
-Windows 7 home and pro users will experience a stop to their extended support on January 14, 2020, however for users running Windows 7 embedded operating systems will be experiencing a later EoL, some of which is yet to be announced.
+Most Windows 7 users will experience a stop to their extended support on January 14, 2020, however for users running Windows 7 embedded operating systems will be experiencing a later EoL.

 Be sure to check out what Microsoft has listed as the actual EoL date for your specific OS:

-You can also avail of extended updates for Windows 7 home and pro up to 2023 for a price.
+You can also avail of extended updates for Windows 7 up to 2023 for a price.
 Due to the popularity of Windows 7, Microsoft have made this is a more viable and publicly available option, unlike the Windows XP extended updates.

-With the recent release of Windows Virtual Desktop, you may be interested to know that you can run Windows 7 VMs with extended support to 2023, except unlike the above, the support is free (or rather paid for by your Azure licensing).
+With the recent release of Windows Virtual Desktop, you may be interested to know that you can run Windows 7 VMs with extended support to 2023, except unlike the above, the support is free (or rather paid for by compatible licensing, which you can see a list of here).

 So with all this said, what are the main issues Windows 7 EoL can cause you?